nathaniel28/beats/README.md

 You need development libraries for SDL, OpenGL, GLEW, and libVLC (don't forget the C++ bindings by libvlcpp).

 You will probably need Dear ImGui in the future.
+### On Windows
+You will need Cygwin, which you can find instructions for [here](https://cygwin.com/install.html).
+When you install it, select the packages `x86_64-w64-mingw32-g++` and `make` in addition to the ones selected by default.

+Then, follow the next section.
 ### For Windows
+Create the directories `winbuild` and `windepend`.

-See README-WIN.md
+See README-WIN.md for stuff you need to put in `windepend`.

-Note that this is instructions on how to compile *for* Windows, not *under* Windows.
-I don't know how to compile anything under Windows.
+After that, run `make shaders.h` then `make windows`.

-The resulting executable and dependencies are ~100 MB (about 64 times larger than the Linux build).
+The resulting executable and dependencies you need to ship are significantly larger than the Linux build.
 This is due mostly to libvlc plugins, so if you have VLC installed already, you can probably do something with the VLC\_PLUGIN\_PATH environment variable to avoid needing the plugins I ship.
-Alternatively, create a symlink from C:\\Program Files\\VideoLAN\\VLC\\plugins to achieve the same goal.
+Alternatively, create a symlink from C:\\Program Files\\VideoLAN\\VLC\\plugins to achieve the same goal (though I have yet to test either of these).
 ## In defense of the code...
 *This section intentionally left blank.*